-25 180.
-Oma's Angel Foundation was founded to help unhoused persons with their 26 basic needs, build small homes, and provide social support to unhoused persons when 27 they are living on the street, or in hospitals and nursing homes.
-Heidemarie 28 Zimmermann, the founder of and primary volunteer at Oma's Angel Foundation, spends about five to twenty hours a week donating her time to the work of Oma's Angel Foundation.
+- 196. Oma's Angel Foundation was founded to help unhoused persons with their basic needs, build small homes, and provide social support to unhoused persons when they are living on the street, or in hospitals and nursing homes.
+Heidemarie Zimmermann, the founder of and primary volunteer at Oma's Angel Foundation, has spent between five to twenty hours a week donating her time to the work of Oma's Angel Foundation in the past five years.
 After Defendants opened their shelters, Oma's Angel Foundation had to expend about 75 percent of its time and resources advocating for, and providing case management to, homeless individuals who have been harmed by the practices, policies, and conditions that gave rise to this case.
-For example, Oma's Angel Foundation often receives calls from shelter residents seeking help, refers them to civil rights attorneys or other services they need as a result of the abuse they endure in the shelters, and follows up with them to ensure that they receive assistance.

-181. Addressing these individuals' problems requires the organization to divert resources away from its mission of providing for the basic needs of unhoused persons living on the streets.
-From the time Defendants' shelters opened, until recent evictions of many shelter residents from Project Roomkey rooms, Oma's Angel Foundation's ability to distribute food and other necessities, build small homes, and to spend time with unhoused persons living outside or in hospitals and nursing homes, was drastically reduced because so much of its time was spent helping homeless people who had been unjustly evicted from shelters or who were dealing with abusive shelter conditions.
+For example, Oma's Angel Foundation often received calls from shelter residents seeking help, referred them to civil rights attorneys or other services they need as a result of the abuse they endure in the shelters, and followed up with them to ensure that they receive assistance.
+Oma's Angel Foundation also has to spend time providing support to persons who refuse to live in Defendants' shelters because of the harmful conditions and policies, including the lock-in policy. - 197.
+Addressing these individuals' problems requires the organization to divert resources away from its mission of providing for the basic needs of unhoused persons living on the streets or from being able to help persons in hospitals and nursing homes.
+From the time Defendants' shelters opened, Oma's Angel Foundation's ability to distribute food and other necessities, build small homes, and to spend time with unhoused persons living outside or in hospitals and nursing homes, was drastically reduced because so much of its time was spent helping homeless people who had been unjustly evicted from shelters or who were dealing with abusive shelter conditions, or who refused to live in the shelters because of the intolerable conditions.
 Shelters that were set up to supposedly help people have created so many problems for their residents that Oma's Angel Foundation cannot perform the work it was created to do.
-Project Roomkey is winding down, and when it ends, Oma's Angel Foundation expects to go back to fielding shelter complaints.
+Oma's Angel Foundation has supported an unhoused person who died living outside because they were unwilling to live in Orange County shelters because of the harmful conditions and policies.